gferhpc/supercomputing.tue.nl/pages/documentation/administration/installations/matlab.md

 **VERSION=2024a_Update_3**

-Request ISO (1) from LIS Workplace Management
+- Request ISO (1) from LIS Workplace Management
-Generate License Files (installed: No) and get File Installation Key on Matlab website (need login) Copy ISO to /local/ of the login node.
+- Generate License Files (installed: No) and get File Installation Key on Matlab website (need login)
+- Copy ISO to /local/ of the login node

-As easybuild
+### As user easybuild on login node

 Create `~/easybuild/m/MATYLAB/MATLAB-<VERSION>.eb` by copying a previous version and insert File Installation Key